revelaction/ical-git/README.md

 1. **Copy Files**: Copy the desired iCalendar files from the `testdata` directory to your working directory.
 2. **Modify Content**: Open the copied files and modify the event details, dates, and other relevant information to fit your requirements.
 3. **Save Changes**: Save the modified files in the directory specified in your configuration.

-By following these steps, you can create or modify iCalendar files to suit your needs.

 # Command line options